fraxflax/nw-watchdog/documentation/help.md

 	  - DOWN for lost conenctivity to <INS>TARGET</INS>
 	  - UNREACHABLE for lost conenctivity to NEXTHOP (implies DOWN)
 	  - REACHABLE for restored connectivity to NEXTHOP
+	  - LINKDOWN for lost link on source interface
+	  - LINKUP for restored link on source interface
 	  - ERROR for permanent errors
 	  - WARNING for things that might need reconfiguration